antonkovalenko/yandexcloud-resource-creator/README.md

-# Yandex Cloud User Creation CLI Tool
+# Yandex Cloud Resource Creator

-A Python CLI tool for creating users in Yandex Cloud using the organization-manager API.
+A Python CLI for creating and managing Yandex Cloud resources: users, folders/access, VPC networks, YDB databases, password resets, and load script generation.

 ## Features

+- Create users with unique names, validated parameters, and CSV streaming output
+- Create personal folders, grant folder Editor and cloud membership access
+- Create VPC with 3 subnets (one per zone), or reuse existing VPC
+- Create YDB databases (skips if one with storage groups already exists)
-- Create multiple users in Yandex Cloud with a single command
+- Reset passwords for specified or all users in a userpool (CSV streaming output)
-- Generate unique names from Lord of the Rings and War and Peace characters
-- Automatic password generation via Yandex Cloud API
-- Comprehensive parameter validation
-- Detailed logging to stdout
+- Generate load scripts for YDB via ydb CLI
+- Robust operation polling with retries and timing logs

 ## Prerequisites